-Death must have unleashed some primal ability because Bagel had never moved faster.
-He darted towards the front door only increasing his speed.
-Just as he was about to ram nose first into the wood, he passed through unencumbered.
-Katrina was hot on his trail.
-She ripped her door open, followed Bagel down the apartment hallway, the two flights of stairs, and out the lobby door.
-Still, Bagel ran like he was on a mission.
-In just a t-shirt and shorts, Katrina chased her ghost cat across the sidewalk and alongside the apartment building, and just when she was out of breath, Bagel stopped in front of a dumpster.
+Katrina blew past her slippers and comfy robe.
+“Bagel!” she yelled.
+Death must have unleashed some primal quality because the chunky cat had never moved faster.
+He darted towards the front door, velocity building like a turbo jet.
+Just as he would have rammed nose-first into its wooden surface, he flew straight through.
+Katrina was hot on his trail in only a t-shirt and shorts.
+She ripped open her door, tore down the apartment hallway, two flights of stairs, and out the lobby door.
+Katrina chased her ghost cat across the sidewalk and alongside the apartment building, and just when she doubled over, coughing, Bagel crouched in front of a dumpster.

 “Bagel!” she forced out.
 Her throat was a cheese grater and the teeth were going the wrong way.
 She clicked, she begged, she pstpstpst, as she crept up behind him, but Bagel ignored her, pawing adamantly under the dumpster.
 Fed up, desperate, she reached out to grab Bagel by the scruff, but he sprung forward and his fizzled, wiry frame faded into rusted walls.

 He was gone.
 Truly gone.
 As Katrina turned to slink away, the unmistakable squeak of a newborn kitten made her stop.
 She got on all fours, head sideways against the pavement, and peered under the dumpster.
 There, fumbling for comfort, a kitten’s head wobbled.
 Katrina scooped up the newborn, held its shivering form against her chest and with a sigh, the kitten snuggled into her.
 A little boy.
 She glanced around for its mother, but the blue tint of his nose and it’s cold, wet paws told her this was her kitten now.
 It’s what Bagel wanted.